Carbon Neutrality Master Plan

 Ecological Solutions in Carbon Neutrality Goals

-Ever-Green Energy is partnering with ecological experts including Sarah M. Stai, Ph.D., of EcoSmith Consulting and a team led by Kim A. Chapman, Ph.D., of Resource Environmental Solutions (RES).
+Ever-Green Energy partnered with ecological experts including Sarah M. Stai, Ph.D., of EcoSmith Consulting and a team led by Kim A. Chapman, Ph.D., of Resource Environmental Solutions (RES).

-The ecologist team will analyze and make recommendations for mitigation of the South Campus construction impacts as part of the overall carbon neutrality planning process.
-Kenyon’s goal is not only to regain the temporary loss of carbon sequestration capacity by the harvested acres but also to exceed that capacity through the broader effort to increase College-wide carbon sequestration.
+The ecologist team analyzed and made recommendations for mitigation of the South Campus construction impacts as part of the overall carbon neutrality planning process.
+Kenyon’s goal was not only to regain the temporary loss of carbon sequestration capacity by the harvested acres but also to exceed that capacity through the broader effort to increase College-wide carbon sequestration.

-Over the next year, the ecologists and local partners will evaluate opportunities to incorporate nature-based solutions for carbon sequestration on campus and on nearby College-owned lands.
+During 2022-23, the ecologists and local partners evaluated opportunities to incorporate nature-based solutions for carbon sequestration on campus and on nearby College-owned lands.

 The beauty of taking an ecological approach to carbon sequestration is that it comes with many co-benefits.
 In addition to mitigating the effects of climate change, expanding the restoration, protection, and management of natural communities can yield increased habitat for pollinators and other wildlife, improved soil fertility and capacity for infiltrating stormwater runoff, reduced soil erosion, economic benefits for landowners, and opportunities for recreation and wellness in the community.